-The Injection Standards do not restrict pharmacists to performing injections within a pharmacy.
-The Standards were written intentionally to allow pharmacists to administer in locations other than a pharmacy, referencing the “location” where the injection is administered rather than the “pharmacy”.
+The Injection Standards do not restrict pharmacists to administering injections within a pharmacy.
+The Standards were written intentionally to allow pharmacists to administer in locations other than a pharmacy, referencing the “physical environment” where the injection is administered rather than the “pharmacy”.

-Having said that, the expectation is that all of the standards are still met, and administering off-site could create certain challenges that the pharmacist would have to consider.
+Having said that, the expectation is that all of the standards are still met, and, as such, pharmacists will need to take certain things into consideration when planning to administer off-site.

-For example, the standards require the pharmacist to ensure that the location is designed and laid out to allow for all inhalations and injections to be provided in an environment that ensures visual and acoustical privacy and confidentiality and that is clean, safe, and comfortably furnished for the patient.
-The area must also allow for suitable post-therapy observation and be equipped with all necessary emergency support equipment and supplies that may be required.
+For example, the standards require the pharmacist to ensure that the environment where administrations take place takes patient privacy into account, be clean, safe, and suitably furnished and equipped, and is suitable for post-therapy observation.
 Pharmacists administering off-site (whether that be in a private home, long-term care facility, outdoor area, etc.) would need to be sure the site meets these requirements and also consider what supplies they may need to bring with them.

 Additionally, the assessment, documentation, and follow-up requirements of the standards must also be met.
 Pharmacists would have to plan for this and determine how they are going to meet this expectation, particularly if they need to access the electronic health record as part of their patient assessment or when completing documentation.